Visiting Table Mountain – Cape town, South Africa

 Table Mountain is a icon in Cape Town and is named one of the new Seven Wonders of the World.
 When we arrived late in the night, everything was dark but we could tell from our drive that we were elevated and heading down into Cape Town.
 When we walked outside for the first time in day light, we were blown away by the massive mountain looming over us.

 It can be seen all over the city, making it the perfect backdrop for every photo.
-It is also visible outside the city in neighboring areas such as the Cape Peninsula drive and even Kirstenbosch Botanical Gardens (makes for the most beautiful photos – coming soon!).
+It is also visible outside the city in neighboring areas such as the Cape Peninsula drive and even Kirstenbosch Botanical Gardens (makes for the most beautiful photos – see those here!).

 When it comes to visiting, there are two main ways: a cable car and hiking.

 - The cable car – costs vary depending on what you are looking to do.
 There are round trip ticket options, afternoon ticket options, and one way ticket options that can be paired with the hiking option in either direction.
 Prices of the tickets as well as booking can be found here.
 On busy days, it is best to reserve your spot ahead of time.